Clark's Elioak Farm: Farming tradition

-Martha's brother, Jamie Clark, founded the internet service provider ClarkNet inside a barn at the farm in 1993.
-The barn burned down in November 2004, but ClarkNet was no longer operating at that time.
+Farm

 Petting zoo

 When Martha opened a petting zoo at Elioak Farm in 2002, the farm began a transformation into something much more than just another family farm with a vegetable stand.
 The first year of the farm's petting zoo was a difficult starting point, because it was also the year of the Beltway sniper attacks in Maryland.
 During this period, every school tour planned for the farm was cancelled.

 After the Beltway sniper's capture, the average number of visitors attracted to the farm grew to 80,000 per year.